 In 2015, he presented a paper in Liverpool, England, UK as a delegate to Trans-Atlantic Dialogues on Cultural Heritage: Heritage, Tourism and Traditions organized by the Ironbridge International Institute for Cultural Heritage.
 Diego completed a research trip in Brazil and Colombia during the Summer of 2014 where he studied the intersections of performance, heritage sites, tourism and the coffee industry.

 His choreographed violence has also been featured in productions at the University of Evansville (IN), University of Pittsburgh (PA), Queensborough Community College (NYC) and the Lee Strasberg Theater and Film Institute (NYC).
 In 2013, his fight choreography was requested for the first inter-arts collaboration at the historic Chautauqua Institution (NY).
-The off-Broadway production of Layon Gray's Black Angels Over Tuskegee is still running in its seventh year and features Diego's imaginative movement choreography as well.
+The off-Broadway production of Layon Gray's Black Angels Over Tuskegee is still running in its eighth year and features Diego's imaginative movement choreography as well.

 During the summer of 2014, Diego was the Communications and Patron Services Coordinator for Chautauqua Theatre Company, resident theatre company of the internationally renowned Chautauqua Institution.
 Before coming to Pitt, Diego was the Director of Marketing and Communications for 3LD Art & Technology Centre in downtown Manhattan.
-He also worked as the Artistic Line Producer for 3-Legged Dog Media + Theatre group, a large-scale multimedia interdisciplinary performance troupe that is on the cutting edge of technology and performance.
+He also worked as an Artistic Line Producer for 3-Legged Dog Media + Theatre group, a large-scale multimedia interdisciplinary performance troupe that is on the cutting edge of technology and performance.
 He taught theatre and speech classes at two campuses for the City University of New York during his tenure as a professional artist in the city.
 Diego is also a former faculty member of The Lee Strasberg Theatre and Film Institute.